 #3 Family Members Need Help Also: Meaghan

 After I got back on the plane to Pittsburgh I started going to Alanon meetings and seeing a therapist and not once did we talk about my brother.
 I needed to change my own thinking and my own behavior.
 Just because my brother was sick it didn’t me it gave me license to act out with weed or treat others like crap.
-In my opinion a family who is not in a recovery is a family that will never recover.
+In my opinion, a family who is not in recovery is a family that will never recover.
 If my brother got sober but no one else got help, he wouldn’t be able to stay sober.
-Today I can honestly say that yeah, were all doing great!
-Hope this helped, gotta pee, what else is new!
+Today I can honestly say that yeah, we’re all doing great!
+I hope this helped, gotta pee, what else is new!

 Family Members Relapse Too!